Gulshan1357/nexus-game-engine/Nexus/src/ECS/README.md

 ## Highlights:

 1. Packed Entities: Reusing entity ids of deleted entity so that the are packed.
-This make sure that there is less data fragmentation in component pools
+This make sure that there is less data fragmentation in component pools.
+2. Tags and Groups: Entities have groups and tags with average lookup speed of O(1) both ways.